Fysh-Fyve/fysh/README.md

 ```

 Steven is blind.
 You have the power to bless them with sight, but it's
-completely optional. (you can give them multiple eyes)
+completely optional. (you can make them biblically accurate by giving them multiple eyes)

 ```fysh
 ><steven> ≈ ><{({°> ~